erasmus-without-paper/ewp-specs-sec-intro/README.md

 About introducing new methods
 -----------------------------

-This section describes requirements **for the specifications** of security methods, for each of the four security aspects covered by this document.
-This means that you must read this chapter **only if you want to design a new method** of handling a certain EWP security aspect.
+This section describes requirements for the **writing specifications** of security methods, for each of the four security aspects covered by this document.
+This means that you must read this chapter only if you want to *design a new method* of handling a certain EWP security aspect.

 These requirements apply also to the standard methods mentioned above (the specifications of all standard methods MUST meet these requirements).